Hadevsh/Dutch-Roadmap/Stage 1/Week 1.md

 2. Their children play outside every afternoon.
 3. Our grandpa lives in a small house.
 4. My brother is taller than your brother.
 5. Is this your dog or his?

+#### Personal Challenge
+Write a short paragraph (3–5 sentences) in Dutch about your family.
+Mention:
+- How many siblings you have
+- Where someone lives
+- Something about your parents or grandparents

+#### Wrap-Up
+- **Review aloud:** Family members + possessive pronouns.
+- **Try this:** Tell someone (or imagine it) about your family in Dutch.
+- **Reflect:** Which family words are easiest to remember?
+Any similar to your native language?